radiantearth/stac-api-spec/fragments/filter/README.md

       "description" : "Cloud Cover",
       "$ref": "https://stac-extensions.github.io/eo/v1.0.0/schema.json#/properties/eo:cloud_cover"
     },
-    "sentinel:data_coverage" : {
+    "acme:data_coverage" : {
-      "description" : "Sentinel Data Coverage",
+      "description" : "Acme Sat Data Coverage",
       "type": "integer",
       "minimum": 0,
       "maximum": 100
+    },
+    "acme:grid_id" : {
+      "description" : "Acme Sat Grid ID",
+      "type": "string"
     }
   }
 }
 ```

-Note that `sentinel:data_coverage` is a proprietary extension (e.g., not defined in a formal, public way), and must
+Note that `acme:data_coverage` and `acme:grid_id` are properties that are not defined in an extension schema, and are intended to
-be defined directly within the schema.
+represent vendor-specific properties.
+Because of this, they are fully specified directly in the JSON Schema.
+However, it is
+recommended that vendor-specific properties be published as part of a well-defined extension schema, so these only represent ones
+that have not followed that recommendation.

 A sample STAC Item (excluding `assets`) is: